pieroproietti/penguins-eggs-book/chapter-6.md

 helps create a consistent and recognizable experience for users during the installation process.

-Default eggs `branding.desc`

-### show.qml
+#### /etc/calamares/branding/branding-name/show.qml

-The `/etc/calamares/branding/show.qml` file refers to a specific QML (Qt Meta-Object Language) file used in the Calamares installer framework.
-This file is typically located in the `/etc/calamares/branding/` directory.
+The `/etc/calamares/branding/branding-name/show.qml` file refers to a specific QML (Qt Meta-Object Language) file used in the Calamares installer framework.
+This file is typically located in the `/etc/calamares/branding/branding-name` directory.

-The purpose of the show.qml file within the branding directory is to define the graphical user interface (GUI) for displaying screens or pages during the installation process, specifically for a particular branding or customization of the Calamares installer.
+The purpose of the `show.qml` file within the branding directory is to define the graphical user interface (GUI) for displaying screens or pages during the installation process, specifically for a particular branding or customization of the Calamares installer.

-By modifying the show.qml file, you can customize the appearance, layout, and behavior of the installer\'s user interface to match a specific branding or theme.
+By modifying the `show.qml` file, you can customize the appearance, layout, and behavior of the installer\'s user interface to match a specific branding or theme.
 This allows Linux distributions and system integrators to tailor the installation experience to their